kubernetes/community/contributors/guide/contributing.md

 ## Open a Pull Request

-Pull requests are often called simply "PR".
+Pull requests are often called a "PR".
 Kubernetes generally follows the standard [github pull request](https://help.github.com/articles/about-pull-requests/) process, but there is a layer of additional kubernetes specific (and sometimes SIG specific) differences:

 - [Kubernetes-specific github workflow](pull-requests.md#the-testing-and-merge-workflow).